-- Breeder name and address/contact details

-- · Date of birth and date of sale

-- Micro-chip no. of puppy (if applicable)

-- Name and micro-chip number of both parents (to include K.C. reg no. if applicable)

-- Vaccination details

-- Worming details

-- Guidance on re-registering micro-chip to new owner

-N.B. all puppies must be accompanied by their individual cards through each phase of their journey to their final permanent home.
+c.
+The details of the microchip must be registered on a recognised database. d.
+Microchips must be registered to the breeder before the puppy moves off the premises. e.
+Puppies considered to be too small to be micro chipped will only be exempted by a letter from a veterinary surgeon Schedule 3 - Puppy ID Card f.
+A puppy I.D card must be completed for each puppy bred and a copy given to the purchaser at the time of sale.
+The breeder must retain the original.
+The records must also show: the details of sale, namely the date of sale; name and address of who was supplied; it's microchip number.
+Name and micro-chip number of both parents (to include Kennel Club reg no. if applicable) Vaccination details Worming details Guidance on re-registering micro-chip to new owner N.B. all puppies must be accompanied by their individual cards through each phase of their journey to their final permanent home.
+Please refer to Schedule 3 for an example of a Puppy I.D Card.
 Purchasers of puppies should be provided with a 'Puppy Pack', this should include: - Ration of food currently fed, insurance details (if provided), any breed specific advice/information and reference to existence of the Code of Practice for the Welfare of Dogs (Government Publication).

-the details of sale, namely the date of sale; name and address of who was supplied; the microchip number.
-Sales of puppies must be recorded in the Breeding of bitches log book 6.3 Sales of Breeding Bitches and Stud Dogs a.
-When sold for further breeding, breeding bitches must be accompanied with their logbook which includes their full breeding history. b.
-Stud dogs must be accompanied by their log book when sold Logbooks must accompany breeding bitches when sold to other breeding establishments to ensure that the number of litters produced does not exceed the maximum number of litters a bitch can have.
-Currently the maximum number is six litters at for further breeding. not less than yearly intervals.
+6.3 Sales of Breeding Bitches and Stud Dogs a.
+When sold for further breeding, bitches must be accompanied with their logbook which includes their full breeding history. b.
+Stud dogs must be accompanied by their log book when sold for further breeding.
+Logbooks must accompany breeding bitches when sold to other breeding establishments, to ensure that the number of litters produced does not exceed the maximum number of litters a bitch can have.
+Currently the maximum number is six litters at not less than yearly intervals.

 6.4 Transport of Dogs a.
-When stud dogs, breeding bitches and puppies are being transported, licensees must ensure that all appropriate steps are taken to secure that the dogs are provided with suitable food, drink, bedding material, and adequate exercise. b.
+When stud dogs, breeding bitches and puppies are being transported, licensees must ensure that all appropriate steps are taken to ensure that the dogs are provided with suitable food, drink, bedding material, and adequate exercise. b.
 Full compliance with current Welfare of Animals in Transport legislation must be adhered to.
 The legislation defines the requirements to ensure the 'Welfare of Animals in Transport'.
 You can ask your licensing inspector for details of the current regulations.
 Examples include; Securely fitted dog cage(s) and suitable ventilation.
 As well as the requirement to hold a Transporters authorisation.